 I still can’t seem to stop gushing about all the wonderfulness that is Curaçao.

-Truth be told, I never really thought much about it – I knew it was an island in the Caribbean and part of Netherland Antilles, but aside from that, it was a pretty blank spot in my map.
+Truth be told, I never really thought much about it – I knew it was an island in the Caribbean and part of the Netherland Antilles, but aside from that, it was a pretty blank spot on my map.

 I’m so glad I went, though.
 Whenever a friend asks me what Curaçao is like, I always reply by saying “imagine a town in The Netherlands, then splash it with a few buckets of paint, and place it on an island in the Caribbean.”
 Because guys, that’s exactly what it’s like!

-I’ll be writing an entire post on all the reasons Curaçao is now one of my favorite destinations, but one of them was how pretty everything is!
+One of the main reasons that make Curacao worth visiting, in my opinion, is how photogenic the island is.
 From its turquoise waters to the colorful haven that is Willemstad, the entire island is so photogenic that I’m convinced taking a bad picture is an impossible task.

 I decided then, to put myself up to the task of putting together a post on my favorite photo spots in Willemstad.